openrocket/openrocket/docs/source/user_guide/basic_rocket_design.rst

 11. The second-to-last component to add is a **Mass Component**.
 Go ahead and add one to the body tube now.
 Adjust the *Mass* to **2** grams (g), the *Approximate density* to **0.16** g/cm^3, the *length* to **3.0**, the *diameter* to **2.3** and finally the *Plus* value to **8.0**.
 It may be easier to enter these manually.
 The last thing you have to do is to rename it from ‘Unspecified’ to **Wadding**.
-Leave everything else as it is and click the *Close* button.
+Leave everything else as it is and click the :guilabel:`Close` button.

 .. figure:: /img/user_guide/basic_rocket_design/AddedMass.png
    :width: 90%